keinar/Playwright-Full-Stack-Framework/README.md

 This project is a complete, senior-level QA Automation framework built using **Playwright** and **TypeScript**, designed to test a full-stack **MERN** application (React + Node.js + MongoDB).

-It demonstrates best-practice automation patterns used by senior QA engineers in modern tech organizations — including scalable structure, API authentication, Hybrid testing, POM architecture, database validation, and CI/CD readiness.
+It demonstrates best-practice automation patterns used by senior QA engineers in modern tech organizations — including scalable structure, API authentication, hybrid testing, POM architecture, database validation, visual testing, resilience testing, code quality, and CI/CD readiness.

 ---